ohnotnow/cronmon/readme.md

 php artisan config:clear
 php artisan cache:clear
 php artisan view:clear
-vendor/bin/phpunit
+php artisan migrate
 ```

-That will clear out most of the cached/pre-compiled bits from the older copy and check things are still ok.
+That will clear out most of the cached/pre-compiled bits from the older copy and add any new fields to the database.

 ## Running the checks